 An online questionnaire Preliminary Evaluation for immigration lets you assess your chances of being selected by Québec.
 It is free.
 Section 4 of the questionnaire deals exclusively with language knowledge

-and they are divided into three stages:
+These competencies are divided into three stages:

 Any person married to a student and with whom the student co-habits or any person who, in the 12 months prior to the application for financial aid, lived maritally with the student and is publicly presented by the student as his or her spouse.